 So.
 I have four kids.
 One was born after a couple of years of intense worry about infertility.
 After she was born, the infertility became absolute and when my husband and I reached that intersection, we turned toward adoption.
 Over the course of eight years, we adopted three children from Nicaragua.
 Raising all four children was both joyous and harrowing.
 But this is the experience of most parents.
 I’m not unique.
 Being someone’s mother is no picnic.
 Well, it is, but not every day.
 Some days are nightmares relived for decades.

 I also have a long marriage.
 A second one but the longer one.
-Thirty-one years.
+Thirty-four years.
 My marriage is an anchor buried in 100 feet of solid rock.
 And is also endlessly entertaining and often very funny.
 So I write about it.
 Who wouldn’t?

-I don’t do recipes or advice or angst here.
+I don’t do recipes or advice or constant angst here.
 I just tell about my life as a person, a mother, a woman who believes in equal rights for everyone on earth, someone who is occasionally funny, a writer who resists the overwrought and the hopeless but sometimes lives in that town.
 I don’t blog about my day.
 I blog about what my day meant.

 So to sum it up?
 If I could wear a hat every day, everywhere, I would.
 I don’t own enough hats.
 It’s a goal.
 To own more hats.